-Students may submit a Card Swipe Authorization Form (PDF) to Facilities & Maintenance during the first week of each month throughout the fall and spring semester.
+Students may submit a Card Swipe Authorization Form (PDF) to facilities and maintenance during the first week of each month throughout the fall and spring semester.
 Please note only one form per suite per month can be submitted.
-The Facilities & Maintenance staff will begin to process the forms during the second month of each semester, as processing academic access is priority during the start of the semester.
-Thereafter, Facilities & Maintenance will complete the processing of forms by the third week of every month throughout the academic school year.
+The facilities and maintenance staff will begin to process the forms during the second month of each semester, as processing academic access is priority during the start of the semester.
+Thereafter, facilities and maintenance will complete the processing of forms by the third week of every month throughout the academic school year.
 Each resident may authorize no more than ten friends to have access to their suite/room.
 The authorization form must include the authorizing names and signatures of all roommates/suitemates.
 Proctors and mentors are the only residents who have the option to allow all or more than 10 residents, of their own dorm, access to their suite/room.

 Each student can request access for ten of their friends, during the summer, only if they live in a suite/dorm with a kitchen.
 The forms are due within the first week of each month during the summer.
-The Facilities & Maintenance staff will begin processing the forms in June, once the majority of summer room moves have been scheduled.
+The facilities and maintenance staff will begin processing the forms in June, once the majority of summer room moves have been scheduled.

 How long will swipe authorization last?

 Swipe card authorization to your own dorm/suite will expire once you are expected to vacate the space.
-If you are an HMC student and have authorization for other suites on campus, that access will last until the end of the academic year.
+If you are a Harvey Mudd student and have authorization for other suites on campus, that access will last until the end of the academic year.
 If you have swipe card access to a non-dorm room, your access will last for the time period specified by the department controlling the room, typically one semester.